abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *obducta* from *obduco, obducere, obduxi, obductus* is the perfect passive participle, meaning to cover over.

-    All things having been moved and covered over were running forth the yet trembling eyes and deep ash having been covered, just as with snow.
+    All things, having been moved and covered by deep ash, just like snow, were running forth to meet with yet trembling eyes.

 43. *Regressi Misenum, curatis utcumque corporibus suspensam dubiamque noctem spe ac metu exegimus.*